martinpihrt/OSPy-plugins/plugins/chmi/README.md

   If checked, detected rainy cities are sent to the external hardware map.

 * Animate radar map:
-  If checked, recent radar images from the last hour are kept in RAM and animated on the settings page.
+  If checked, recent radar images from the last hour and available forecast frames are kept in RAM and animated on the settings page.
+Animation frames are not written to the SD card.
+The time slider below the map can be used to move through the animation manually.
+The timeline uses green frames for radar history and yellow frames for forecast data.
+Forecast frames are loaded from the CHMI forecast archive when available and cover approximately +10 to +60 minutes.
+The current location from the OSPy weather settings is drawn directly into the animation map.
 The static map remains available when animation data is not ready yet.

 * Map IP address:
   IP address for laskakit map or other diy maps.